-The ID should either be a six character sequence of digits and upper case letters, e.g., 0100A5, or a pattern matching the iolog_file option in the sudoers file.
+The ID should be a six character sequence of digits and upper case letters, e.g. 0100A5.
 When a command is run via sudo with log_output enabled in the sudoers file, a TSID=ID string is logged via syslog or to the sudo log file.
 The ID may also be determined using sudoreplay's list mode.